 Because of the heavy and sometimes dangerous nature of truck cargos, the injuries in these accidents can be catastrophic.
 Head trauma, brain injuries, broken bones, and amputations are among them.
 It is also unfortunately common to find fatalities in these truck crashes.

-If you or your loved one has been seriously injured in Missouri or Kansas because of a truck’s improperly loaded cargo, contact Flick Law Firm to help obtain the compensation you need.
-Our law firm is highly experienced in truck accidents, and have been winning cases like yours since 1995.
+If you or your loved one has been seriously injured in Missouri or Kansas because of a truck’s improperly loaded or secured cargo, contact Flick Law Firm to help obtain the compensation you need.